 The Android SDK is required for mobile development with Unity.
 For setup instructions, Android Development Software Setup in our Mobile SDK Developer Guide.
 Most Unity developers do not need to install Android Studio or NDK.

 Once you have installed the Standalone Android SDK tools, you may continue with this guide.

 Once you have installed the Android SDK, you may wish to familiarize yourself with adb (Android Debug Bridge), a useful tool used for communicating with your Android phone.
 For more information, see Adb in our Mobile Developer Guide.

-We strongly recommend carefully reviewing Mobile Development and Best Practices for Rift and Gear VR in our Developer Guide to be sure you understand our performance targets and recommendations for mobile development.
+We strongly recommend carefully reviewing Mobile Development and Best Practices for Rift and Mobile in our Developer Guide to be sure you understand our performance targets and recommendations for mobile development.
 These sections contain important information that can help you avoid mistakes that we see frequently.

 When developing for both Rift and mobile platforms, keep in mind that their requirements differ substantially.
-If you would like to generate builds for both PC and mobile from a single project, it is important to follow the more stringent mobile development best practices, as well as meeting the required 90 FPS required by the Rift.
+If you would like to generate builds for both PC and mobile from a single project, it is important to follow the more stringent mobile development best practices, as well as meeting the required framerate.
 This approach is not often taken in practice.